-Brenda Dawson leads communications for the Horticulture Innovation Lab, including the program's website, blog, newsletter, social media, photos, videos, news articles and print design.
+Brenda Dawson previously worked as the communications director for the Horticulture Innovation Lab, leading the program's communications activities, including its website, blog, newsletter, social media, photos, videos, news articles and print design.

 Before joining the Horticulture Innovation Lab team, she led communications for other programs with the University of California and UC Davis, including the UC Small Farm Program and the Sustainable 2nd Century.
 In addition to her usual communications duties, she has been an invited speaker at conferences and workshops on the topic of using social media for agricultural marketing.
 She also previously worked as a newspaper editor and reporter.
 Telling stories related to issues of natural resources, rural people and science is a running theme through her work.